leila100/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+- describe() breaks tests into groups.
+Might have a describe for each function, each component, or each user-facing piece of functionality.
+Descibes can also be nested to further subdivide the tests.
+- it() is where individual tests are performed.
+In it() each test is described using a sentence, such as "it should return an empty array".

+They both help display and group the test results into manageable, easy to follow sections.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test-driven development (TDD) is a development technique where you must first write a test that fails before you write new functional code that will then pass the test.

+I like this way of programming because:

+- It allows to clarify requirements and make the project more accurate
+- A bug can be spotted immediately
+- Refactoring is much simpler and safer on code under tests
+- The tests can serve as a kind of live documentation and make the code much easier to understand.
+- It can encourage developers to think from an end user point of view.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+- Unit Tests
+- API Tests
+- Integration tests

 ## Project Set Up